What is the “Endowment Program” of the District Foundation?

 This is the highest honor the District Foundation could bestow.
 This prestigious award is named after two of the District Foundation’s original founding members, both also having served as Governors of the Louisiana-Mississippi-West Tennessee District.

 The Tablet of Honor provides a giving opportunity through which individuals, Kiwanis clubs, divisions, or organizations can permanently honor Kiwanians, their spouses and friends, their clubs or other organizations.
 Tablet of Honor contributions can be made on behalf of an individual, club, corporation, or organization.
 Individuals cannot honor themselves.

-The Henry W. Nash ~ Eugene J. Maier Tablet of Honor is a beautiful plaque, located in the District Office, with individual plates bearing the name of those so honored.
-Recipients are presented an attractive engraved “tablet” signifying that a minimum contribution of $1,000 has been made in their name.
+The Henry W. Nash ~ Eugene J. Maier Tablet of Honor recipients are presented an attractive engraved “tablet” signifying that a minimum contribution of $1,000 has been made in their name.

 John T. Roberts Fellowship

 The District Foundation Board of Directors created the John T. Roberts Fellowship to honor the District’s first Kiwanis International President.
 During Roberts’ year as President in 1982-83, clubs were challenged to motivate children to their highest potential and to improve the quality of life for those less fortunate.
 Individuals establish membership through a $1,000 contribution, or a minimum initial contribution of $200, pledging to contribute the balance over two years.
 Likewise, for a donation of $1,000 to the District Foundation, a member, a club or a division may honor another individual for outstanding Kiwanis service by presenting a John T. Roberts Fellow.
 John T. Roberts Fellows receive a medallion and a lapel pin upon completing the financial pledge.

 Charles H. Ford Legacy